Automated Mechanism Design via Neural Networks: Experiments and Analysis

 \section{Experiments and Analysis}

 In this section, we first list some results of our neural networks in Section \ref{ssec:exp}.
-Inspired by these results, we are able to find the closed-form optimal mechanisms in some cases.
-We list theoretical analysis and proofs in Section \ref{ssec:thm}.
+Inspired by these results, we are able to prove the closed-form optimal mechanisms in some cases where the exact optimal solutions are previously unknown: i) the setting with correlated triangle distribution (\autoref{ssec:tri}) and ii) the setting with uniform square distribution but restricted menu size (\autoref{ssec:limitms}).
+The theoretical analysis and proofs of our newly discovered optimal mechanisms are presented in \autoref{ssec:thm}.

+To the best of our knowledge, we are the first to discover exact optimal mechanisms under the help with the neural network based approach.
+Although one still need to tolerate the complexity of the theoretical proof (mostly on constructing the matching dual solution), the neural network can greatly help on guessing the structure of the optimal primal solution.
+We believe the methodology is of its own interests.
+As one followup, in a recent version, \citet{dutting2020optimal} followed this methodology and discovered the optimal mechanisms for some different correlated triangle distributions.